ivanlebanov/webscript_dashboard/README.md

 + uses http://icndb.com to provide a random joke changing every now and then
 + shows a popup message reminding you to stretch out every half hour

+## API documentation
+The API documentation can be accessed on /doc.

 ## Future enhancements:
 + documentation
 + advertisements